 How to Prepare for Rising Interest Rate

 So, it is final that FED increased interest rate by 25 basis points on last Wednesday and you could easily find news and comments on the impact of stocks and economy with this rate hike.
-But at least the rate hike is seen as vote of confidence in US economy which has witness increasing inflation and job growth and of course market react positively on this.
+But at least the rate hike is seen as a vote of confidence in the US economy which has witness increasing inflation and job growth and of course the market react positively on this.

 Concept Explained by Investopedia :

 What is a "Bond Ladder "

 A bond ladder is a portfolio of fixed-income securities in which each security has a significantly different maturity date.
 The purpose of purchasing several smaller bonds with different maturity dates rather than one large bond with a single maturity date is to minimize interest-rate risk, increase liquidity and diversify credit risk.

 In a bond ladder, the bonds' maturity dates are evenly spaced across several months or several years so that the proceeds are reinvested at regular intervals as the bonds mature.
 The more liquidity an investor needs, the closer together his bond maturities should be.

 Why Use a Bond Ladder?

 Investors who purchase bonds usually buy them as a conservative way to produce income.
 However, investors looking for a higher yield, without reducing the credit quality, usually need to purchase a bond with a longer maturity.
 Doing so exposes the investor to three types of risk: interest rate risk, credit risk and liquidity risk.